IRMaGe-3T/irmage-tools-resources/docs/users/mriqc.md

 mriqc bids-root/ output-folder/ participant
 ```

-### mriqc in MIA (populse mia)
+### MRIQC in MIA (populse mia)
-If you are using MIA software it is possible to run mriqc pipeline in MIA.
+If you are using MIA software it is possible to run MRIQC pipeline in MIA.
 It required to install MIA software and several dependencies as FSL, AFNI, ANTs and freesurfer.

 Launch MIA and configure libraries (AFNI, ANTS, Freesurfer and FSL) in preferences.